|

 it the next book will take place in Washington D.C., so Karovic had to

+give his anti-hero a reason to come.
 Looking for inspiration for the new story and

 remembering pictures of D.C. from books at home when he was still in his native